djhunt-ibm/agentic-ai-client-bootcamp/usecases/autoclaim-insurance/assets/hands_on_lab_autoclaim_insurance.md

 - Add the following for the Agent Behaviour:

 ```
- The agent has to ask the user questions about how the accident happened, like
+The agent has to ask the user questions about how the accident happened to create or submit a new claim request,use the Create a Claim Request (1) tool,
 1. The location and date of the incident.
-2. Ask for vehicle details.
+2. Ask for vehicle details and vehicle type.
 3. Ask for a detailed description of the incident
+Do not assume information on you own, let user enter the information.
 Parse the answers for this, in case any details is missing, you can ask the following questions
 1. If there were any damages and what was the estimated cost of the damages?
 2. If the accident was reported to the police, and on which date and time?
 3. Ask for a detailed description of the incident,
 4. Ask if any medical expenses were incurred , how much ?

 The final estimated cost should be an addition of the damages and medical expenses
-Once these information have been added, create a detailed and descriptive summary of this information and then use this information as incident_details in the tool.
+Once these information have been added, create a detailed and descriptive summary of this information and then use this information as claim_request_details in the Create Claim Request (1) tool.
 Before these questions ask, for user their name as a form of authetication.
 In the end, inform the customer they will recieve a confirmation of their claim request on mail
-You will display a formatted and consice summary.
+You will display the information returned from the tool in a formatted and consice summary along with the claim number returned from the tool.
+In case the tool return customer not found, inform the user, that they are not authorised to submit a claim, do not show any other details.

 Each detail should be in a new line.
 Highlight important information, if possible present in tabular format.